Curriculum and Instruction Master's Degree Program of Study - On Campus

 A program of study consisting of not fewer than 45 credits approved by the graduate advisor and department chair, to include:

-- A core studies area of 24 credits encompassing preparation in the areas of teaching and learning, curriculum, assessment and research, human relations, and/or issues of education.
-Degree plans are written in cooperation with an assigned advisor.
+- A core studies area of 24 credits: teaching and learning, curriculum, design and development, assessment and research, human relations, and issues of education.

 - 21 elective credits at the graduate level.
 Check with your advisor for program planning.

 - A culminating action research project

 Course requirements and schedule

 Total Credits: 45 (minimum for a MS/MA).
 View course descriptions here.

 |CI 561 Advanced Educational Psychology||3||X||X